-Author, teacher, consultant — Jill brings her hands-on and academic experience to the issue of women and voice.
+Author, teacher, podcaster and coach– Jill brings her hands-on and academic experience to the issue of women and voice.
 Jill presents dynamic workshops, and her client list includes Hewlett-Packard’s Women at Work series, the National Speaker’s Association, Society for Technical Communications, and colleges and universities.

 First trained as a technical writer for over 20 years, Jill was taught to write mute — nothing breathing, just the facts.
 Erase the person from the piece.
 This discipline of structure and function over voice both strengthened her writing craft, and fueled Jill’s desire to understand the art of writing: to find her voice.